 Flex offers a dual action machine polisher that removes scratches, swirls, and a number of other imperfections.

 The 8 mm rotation makes the buffer extra efficient, and the orbital rotation imitates the circular movement of your hand and produces a highly smooth surface.

 Also, the counter-weight is a great feature, and it allows you to operate the tool easily.
 Another great safety feature is the automatic motor shut-down.
 Once the carbon brushes are worn down, the motor shuts off instantly, keeping your car from being damaged.

 The Flex buffer also comes with a 13-foot cord, so you won’t need to purchase an extension.

 While there are a number of positives for this tool, the biggest downside is the price.
 In some cases, it is twice as much as the other options.
-If you’re a professional and don’t mind spending money, this is the best car buffer for you.
+If you’re a professional and don’t mind spending money, this is a great option.

 What to Look for in a Car Buffer

-First of all, there are two common types of car buffers:
+There are two main types of car buffers:

 1. Orbital (the pad vibrates)